Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 It is the responsibility of school/tub officials and department/local level managing units to exercise responsible stewardship of University resources by maximizing indirect cost recovery on sponsored awards.

-Indirect costs are those operating costs necessary to conduct sponsored activities that cannot be directly allocated to a single project and ordinarily include costs of physical space, utilities, libraries, hazardous waste disposal, security, mandatory compliance functions, and administrative costs (grant management, procurement, human resources, etc.).
-These costs represent an allocation of the real costs of the facilities and infrastructure that house University research and programs.
-The failure to burden sponsored awards with their share of these costs forces the University to pay for them and diverts resources from other approved and budgeted University functions and priorities.
+Indirect costs represent an allocation of real expenses for the facilities and infrastructure that house University research and programs.
+The failure to attribute sponsored awards with their share of these costs diverts resources from other approved and budgeted University functions and priorities.

 Who Must Comply

-All Principal Investigators (PIs) and administrators at Harvard University within all schools, units, divisions, University-wide initiatives, and centers who are involved in the administration and conduct of sponsored awards must comply with this policy.
+All Principal Investigators (PIs) and administrators at Harvard University within all schools, units, divisions, University-wide initiatives, and centers who are involved in the administration and conduct of sponsored awards must comply with this policy, as well as offices responsible for negotiating sponsored research agreements.

 Roles and Responsibilities